tarekziade/blog/entries/henet.rst

 Check it out: http://rst.ninjs.org/

-I've stripped it from what I needed and included it in my tool.
+I've stripped it and kept what I needed, and included it in my app.

 .. image:: http://ziade.org/henet.png